Sure Dividend

 Growth Prospects

-Tennant Company’s earnings-per-share were quite lumpy over the last decade.
-Overall, the trend pointed upward, but there were a lot of ups and downs; the company has not been able to grow its earnings consistently.
+Tennant Company’s earnings per share were quite lumpy over the last decade.
+Overall, the trend was upward, but there were numerous fluctuations; the company has not been able to grow its earnings consistently.

-However, Tennant Company’s earnings-per-share saw some ups and downs in that time frame, such as in 2017, when profits were down considerably compared to the previous year.
+However, Tennant Company’s earnings per share saw some ups and downs during that time frame, such as in 2017, when profits were down considerably compared to the previous year.

-The company expects 2022 to be a strong year overall.
+The company expects 2024 to also be a weak year compared to 2023.

 Source: Investor Presentation

-Tennant has plans to grow its sales inorganically, especially in the Asia/Pacific region, where it benefits from above-average market growth rates.
+Tennant has plans to grow its sales organically, especially in the Asia/Pacific region, where it benefits from above-average market growth rates.

-The takeover of Chinese cleaning equipment company Gaomei improved Tennant’s sales outlook in the Chinese market, as well as in other Asian markets, over the next couple of years.
+The takeover of the Chinese cleaning equipment company Gaomei improved Tennant’s sales outlook in the Chinese and other Asian markets over the next couple of years.

-Synergies from this acquisition and other moves to bolster the overall profitability and the business in Asia will increasingly pay off and should deliver attractive earnings growth for Tennant.
+Synergies from this acquisition and other moves to bolster overall profitability and the business in Asia will increasingly pay off, delivering attractive earnings growth for Tennant.

-We expect 6% annual earnings-per-share growth over the next five years for Tennant.
+We expect Tennant to achieve 7% annual earnings-per-share growth over the next five years.

 Competitive Advantages & Recession Performance

 Tennant Company is the leader in the US cleaning machines market.
-This serves as a competitive advantage, as Tennant Company’s market leadership allows for better economies of scale and a superior sales network compared to its peers.
+This position provides a competitive advantage, as it enables better economies of scale and a superior sales network compared to its peers.

 During the last financial crisis, Tennant remained profitable, but its earnings still suffered considerably.
 Tennant’s earnings-per-share throughout the Great Recession of 2007-2009 are listed below:

-As you can see, Tennant’s earnings-per-share declined significantly in 2008 and 2009, showing the company is vulnerable to economic downturns.
-The company proceeded to more than double its earnings-per-share in 2010, showing it can rebound quickly from recessions.
+As you can see, Tennant’s earnings per share declined significantly in 2008 and 2009, indicating that the company is vulnerable to economic downturns.
+However, the company more than doubled its earnings per share in 2010, showing that it can rebound quickly from recessions.

-The company reported earnings-per-share growth in 2020 and 2021 when the coronavirus pandemic sent the U.S. economy into a recession.
+The company reported earnings-per-share growth in 2020 and 2021, despite the coronavirus pandemic sending the U.S. economy into a recession.

 Valuation & Expected Returns

-Tennant is expected to generate earnings-per-share of $5.57 for 2023.
-Based on this, the stock trades for a price-to-earnings ratio of 14.4.
-Our fair value estimate is a price-to-earnings ratio of 18.
+Tennant is expected to generate earnings per share of $5.95 for 2025.
+Based on this, the stock trades for a price-to-earnings ratio of 14.1.
+Our fair value estimate is a price-to-earnings ratio of 17.
 Thus, the stock appears significantly undervalued.
-An expanding price-to-earnings ratio could increase annual returns by 5.9% yearly over the next five years.
+An expanding price-to-earnings ratio could result in annual returns increasing by 3.0% per year over the next five years.

-Future returns will also be comprised of earnings-per-share growth and dividends.
-We expect Tennant to grow earnings-per-share each year by 6.0%, consisting of organic revenue growth and acquisitions.
+Future returns will also include earnings-per-share growth and dividends.
+We expect Tennant to grow earnings per share each year by 7.0%, primarily through organic revenue growth and acquisitions.

-In addition, shares have a 1.4% current dividend yield.
-The combination of valuation changes, earnings growth, and dividends results in total expected returns of 13.3% per year over the next five years.
+Additionally, the shares offer a 1.4% current dividend yield.
+The combination of valuation changes, earnings growth, and dividends results in total expected returns of 11.4% per year over the next five years.
 We rate the stock a buy.

 Tennant Company has been valued at high multiples throughout the last decade.
 This is somewhat surprising, as its growth has been solid but not outstanding.
 Still, based on our earnings-per-share estimate, shares are trading below what we deem a fair valuation for the company.

-Tennant has a secure dividend, with a projected dividend payout ratio of about 18% for 2023.
-This gives the company enough room to continue increasing the dividend at a rate in line with its adjusted EPS growth rate.
+Tennant has a secure dividend, with a projected dividend payout ratio of approximately 20% for 2025.
+This provides the company sufficient room to continue increasing the dividend at a rate in line with its adjusted EPS growth rate.

 Final Thoughts

-Tennant Company is the leader in the niche market that the company serves.
-Organic growth and acquisitions should fuel a solid growth rate over the next several years.
+Tennant Company is the leader in its niche market.
+Organic growth and acquisitions are expected to drive a solid growth rate over the next several years.
 Shareholders should also see continued dividend increases each year.

-Following a modest 2022, Tennant will likely see its profits rise further in 2023.
+Following a strong year in 2023, Tennant is likely to see its profits remain flat or decline in 2025.
 Tennant shares have high expected total returns, which is why we rate the stock a buy.

 Thanks for reading this article.
 Please send any feedback, corrections, or questions to support@suredividend.com.